accLarson/FeatherClans/README.md

 # FeatherClans

-FeatherClans is a spigot plugin player clan management.
+FeatherClans is a spigot plugin for player clan management.

-Depends on Vault if 'use-economy' is set to true in config.yml.
+Depends on Vault if *'use-economy'* is set to *true* in config.yml.